 The label shall be stitched to the cover around its entire perimeter and/or permanently bonded to the cover over its entire back surface.
 Any other form of attachment that is permanent and not liable to removal from the product or to becoming obscured is acceptable.
 Flag type labels are specifically prohibited.

-If sections of the restraint or any accessories supplied by the Child Restraint System manufacturer are able to obscure the label an additional label is required.
+If sections of the restraint or any accessories supplied by the Enhanced Child Restraint System manufacturer are able to obscure the label an additional label is required.
 One warning label shall be permanently visible in all situations when the restraint is prepared for use in any configuration.